bookofproofs/bookofproofs.github.io/_sources/history/20th-century/guber.md

 * Guber put in very effective support to make this successful but after four years its funding was withdrawn.
 * Unfortunately, a new official, almost by definition, destroys what the previous one did.
 * For the rest of her career, Guber was an advisor to many different organisations such as the Scientific Research Commission of the Province of Buenos Aires.
-* Rosana, Guber's daughter, published the book De Chicos a Veteranos.
 * Nación y Memorias de la Guerra de Malvinas Ⓣ(From boys to veterans.
 * Guber continued to work until her 85th birthday in 2011.
 * She died aged 94, one of the victims of the COVID-19 pandemic.